Small Business Guide to Building the Balance Sheet

 Asset performance – Your asset performance measures how well you can take your operational resources (assets and equipment in the business) and use them to generate revenue and profit as a trading company.
 The stronger your current year earnings are, the better the company’s assets (and your management strategy) is performing.

-Capitalisation structure – Managing the proportion of equity and debt in the business helps you build a robust capitalisation structure.
+Capitalization structure – Managing the proportion of equity and debt in the business helps you build a robust capitalization structure.
 Equity = the capital (money) invested by shareholders, while debt = any money you owe, or money that you’ve borrowed in the form of loans or other types of financing.

 How to use your balance sheet